Atomek61/ImageResize/README.md

 # Image Resize
 A free Lazarus web image resampling and watermarking utility

-The Image Resize programs depend on package BGRABitmapPack (9.9.3)
+The Image Resize programs depends on package BGRABitmapPack (11.4)

 Documentation: www.atomek.de/imageresize/index.html

 License: see license.txt

-I developed it with Lazarus 2.0 under Windows 10 64-bit.
+I developed it with Lazarus 2.2.4 and Windows 10 64-bit.
 Please try it under Linux or macOS and let me know if it works (it should).

 jan@atomek.de, www.atomek.de